adamaviv/usec-f20/schedule.md

 * Bryan Dosono, Jordan Hayes, Yang Wang. ["I'm Stuck!": A Contextual Inquiry of People with Visual Impairments in Authentication](https://www.usenix.org/system/files/conference/soups2015/soups15-paper-dosono.pdf).
 In Proceedings of SOUPS 2015.

-* Hirak Ray, Flynn Wolf, Adam J. Aviv, and Ravi Kuber.
-“And Then The Castle Just Falls:” Using Drawmetrics to Compare Privacy Concerns of Older and Working Adults.
-Pre-Print (see hotCRP instance for paper)

 * Hirak Ray, Flynn Wolf, Ravi Kuber, Adam J. Aviv.
 [Why Older Adults (Don't) Use Password Managers](https://arxiv.org/abs/2010.01973).
 In the proceedings of the 2021 USENIX Security Symposium.
 Aug.
 2021.